Trim Technique (striped area in red represents the part of labia minora that is removed)

 -

-Physical activity: Avoid heavy physical activity and exercise for at least one month.
+Physical activity instructions: Avoid heavy physical activity and strenuous exercise for at least 4-6 weeks to allow proper healing

-Emergency: If there is heavy bleeding, a rapid increase in swelling or severe pain, immediately contact the clinic/doctor for advice.
+Emergency instructions: If there is heavy bleeding, a rapid increase in swelling or severe pain, contact the clinic/doctor for advice immediately.

-** The instructions in this list are only for general guidance.
-If you have any specific queries or concerns during the post-operative recovery, please contact the clinic for further advice.
+These instructions are meant for general guidance only.
+If you have any specific questions or concerns during your post-operative recovery, please contact the clinic directly for further advice.